 I'll utilize my Owner role and another role to put my user account above the Administrator account in order to observe how Role Hierarchy directly impacts users.
 With the exception of name and color, I created a Second Role and positioned it above my Owner Role.
 Simply click and drag roles up or down on the Roles page, and click Save Changes

-Now that you understand what Discord roles are and how to add them to your server in Discord, here are a few ways you can use them to make the most of your Whop subscription.
+Now that you understand what Discord roles are and how to add roles to a Discord server, here are a few ways you can use them to make the most of your Whop subscription.

 Make a Moderator Role